swblain-glyndwr/personal_project/README.md

 ## Process Outputs
 ### Ad Assignments
-- The run of Ad assignmetns are appended to the "assignments" table and overwrite the "assignments_latest" table (see config for table paths).
+- The run of Ad assignments are appended to the `"assignments"` table and overwrite the `"assignments_latest"` table (see config for table paths).
 - The run of Ad results are output to the "results_*" tables (overwriting dates that already exist), which are then passed to the corresponding "Big Query""tables" (see config for table paths).

  </br>

 ### Algorithmic Components
 #### Relevance Scoring
-Relevance scoring can be supplied via `TargetingScore` (e.g. Propensity) input or `RecommenderScore` (e.g. ALS, GRU) input.
+Relevance scoring can be supplied via `TargetingScore` (e.g. Propensity) input, `RecommenderScore` (e.g. ALS, GRU) input.
+Relevance scoring can also be performed entirely outside of the next-ads engine, in which case, a table of the preranked ads table with columns `AccountNumber, Location, UniqueAdID, Score` can be supplied to the `Assignment.assign_preranked_ads()` function during assignment.

 `TargetingScore` is the score associated with model (or model combination) that has been assigned to an ad for targeting (e.g. ww_dresses and ww_floral will use a combination of the women's dresses propensity model score and the women's floral propensity model score as a measure of relevance of that ad to the customer).
 To supply these scores to the algorithm for relevance, the `TARGETING_SCORES_TABLE` needs to be specified in the `task_build_page.py` script, and the `assign_best_ads` function should be utilised.